 July 14, 2005, Crabo/Coughlin.

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

 Hyles lineata is a common sphinx moth that is often observed hovering while feeding at flowers in the evening.
-It is a large to very large moth (FW length 29–40 mm) with a diagonal yellow stripe and white veins on the forewing and a pink and black hindwing that flies throughout much of the Pacific Northwest during much of the year.
-The forewings are long and narrow with a smooth weakly convex outer margin.
-They are dark olive-brown with an ochre line extending diagonally from the posterior wing base to the apex, silver gray terminal area, and prominent creamy white veins and discal spot.
+It is a large to very large (FW length 29–40 mm) and flies throughout the Pacific Northwest during most of the year.
+Its forewings have a diagonal yellow stripe and white veins, and its hindwing is pink and black.
+The forewings are long and narrow with a smooth, weakly convex outer margin.
+They are dark olive-brown with a silver-gray terminal area, an ochre line extending diagonally from the posterior wing base to the apex, and prominent, creamy white veins and discal spots.
 The hindwing is striped deep pink and black.
-The head and thorax are similar in color to the forewing ground color longitudinally streaked with white on the head and tegulae.
+The head and thorax are similar in color to the forewing ground color, longitudinally streaked with white on the head and tegulae.
 The abdomen is brown dorsally and pink laterally with a series of black and white stripes dorsolaterally.
 The antenna is club-like.

 The larva is polymorphic black, yellow, or green with yellow lateral and subdorsal lines and a caudal horn.
 It is illustrated by Powell & Opler (2009).

 This species is common throughout the Pacific Northwest at all elevations in all types of habitat including urban areas, low elevation grasslands west of the Cascades, high mountain meadows, and desert rangelands east of the Cascades.